-The Board of Directors has established policies for directorship in other listed companies as follows:
+The Board of Directors has established policies for directorship in other listed companies as follows: 1) Policy on Directorship in Listed Companies of Directors

-- 1) Policy on Directorship in Listed Companies of Directors - The Board of Directors has determined that each director can hold director positions in other listed companies, including the Company, not more than five listed companies.
-It is to achieve efficiency in performing their duties and enable directors to fully devote their time to performing duties as the directors of the Company. - Directors should not serve as directors in other listed companies that may create a conflict of interest with the Company and their performance. - 2) Policy on directorship in other listed companies of the group chief executive officer and senior executive
+- and enable directors to fully devote their time to performing duties as the directors of the Company. - Company and their performance.

+2) Policy on directorship in other listed companies of the group chief executive officer and senior executive